lucax88x/PrimitiveObsession/README.md

 ```

-You suggests you a trick you could be tempted to use: to directly inject `ConfigurationManager.AppSetting` and solve so the dependency from primitive parameters.
+This may suggest you a trick you could be tempted to use: to get rid of the dependency from primitive parameters directly injecting `ConfigurationManager.AppSetting` into your classes.

 ```csharp
 class Foo